Ricomitch/course-resource/README.md

 ## Overview

-_**Course Resource** is a bootcamp review site were a user can make and read reviews about bootcamps, this is inspire buy CourseReport._
+_**Course Resource** is a bootcamp review site were a user can make and read reviews about bootcamps, this is inspired by CourseReport._

 <br>